rizac/sdaas/README.md

       'check these alternative options:')

-# method 2a (equivelent as the above, with more control over the loop)
+# method 2a (same as method 1, with more control over the loop)
 t = time.time()
 feats = []
 for stream in streams: